brendanjohnharris/Criticality/README.md

 A workflow begins by adding files to the Matlab path; run `startup()` in the _hctsa_ directory and `add_all_subfolders()` in the _Criticality_ directory.

-To reproduce main analyses, refer to the scripts `testTimeseries.m`, `testHCTSA.m` and `testAnalysis.m` in `./test/`.
+To reproduce main analyses, refer to the files `testTimeseries.m`, `testHCTSA.md` and `testAnalysis.m` in `./test/`.
 Below is an outline of a typical workflow-- simulating dynamical systems, running _hctsa_ and analysing feature values.

 ## Time Series
 Stochastic dynamical systems are simulated by the `./Time_Series_Generation/time_series_generator/time_series_generator.m` function using the Euler-Maruyama method.
 For an example time series with the default parameters: